Minnesota State Fair: Temporary rides

 The Midway is a carnival-like setting that contains most of the rides at the State Fair.
 The attractions include several funhouses, roller coasters and other thrill rides as well as numerous games of skill.
 It is located across the street from the Midway, but is not a part of it.
-Kidway is the carnival area on the fairgrounds geared toward children.
+Kidway is a carnival area on the fairgrounds geared toward children.
 Kidway is located between Dan Patch and Wright Avenues on the north end of the fairgrounds.

 Management

 The Minnesota State Fair is a state government-related entity that is operated by the Minnesota State Agricultural Society.
-The management of the fair is handled by the board of managers.
+Management of the fair is handled by the board of managers.
 The state fair has not accepted governmental funds since 1949.
 Revenue from the fair is reinvested into maintenance and the next year's fair.

-The Minnesota State Fair Foundation is an organization that works to improve and preserves historic state fair buildings.
-The foundation is a 501(c)(3) organization, and also supports State Fair agricultural, scientific and educational programs.
+The Minnesota State Fair Foundation is an organization that works to improve and preserve historic state fair buildings.
+The foundation is a 501(c)(3) nonprofit organization, and also supports State Fair agricultural, scientific and educational programs.
 The foundation provided funding for the new Miracle of Birth center.

 The Fair employs about 80 full-time staff members for the entire year; in the summer, some 400 seasonal staff are hired.
 During the fair time, around 3,000 temporary employees are hired.
+The fair also serves as a major seasonal employer, hiring approximately 3,000 temporary workers each year during its annual run.

 Police Department

 The State Fair area is policed by the Minnesota State Fair Police Department.
 Their authority is given by section 37.20 of the Minnesota Statutes.
 In 2020, 37 police officers were dismissed and required to re-apply for their positions, requiring a college degree which a number of longer-serving officers did not have, prompting a lawsuit against the State Fair on the grounds of age discrimination.
-After a year in which the Ramsey County Sheriff's Office provided security at the fair, the Department was restablished in 2021.
+After a year in which the Ramsey County Sheriff's Office provided security at the fair, the department was re-established in 2021.
 By August 2022, they had reached the goal of hiring 200 officers.